kaihendry/dabase.com/content/blog/agile-experience.md

 ## When does "agile" go wrong <abbr title="in my opinion">imo</abbr>?

 * Team has to be incredibly strong, cohesive and cross functional (not overly hierarchical).
-When it's not, things go wrong.
+When it's not, things go wrong because it will be difficult to align and deliver being human and all.

 * Adopting ceremonies (aka meetings / bureaucracy) that might not make sense - there is a weird cottage industry around "agile".
 A lot of "middle managers"